theotrg07/Todo-App/README.md

 # Todo-App
-This is my Todo Appwhere you can add and delete tasks.
+This is my Todo App where you can add and delete tasks.
 I made this using html, scss for the styling and JavaScript for the functionality of the app